 Consider this scenario: You’ve just completed an engaging class section, and you’ve started to build some awesome relationships with your learners.
 Throughout your class, you had a few opportunities to engage one-on-one with these learners, but you know each individual kid has unique challenges and successes related to your topic.
 Their parents loved hearing about the fun they had in their lessons and are looking forward to another opportunity to join one of your classes.
-What if that opportunity came in the form of a personalized 1:1 learning experience for their child?
+What if that opportunity came in the form of a personalized 1-on-1 learning experience for their child?

 As we described above, you may have already started forming strong relationships with learners who have enrolled in your existing classes.
-When considering offering a 1:1 opportunity to a learner, think about what approach would work best for their individual needs.
+When considering offering a 1-on-1 opportunity to a learner, think about what approach would work best for their individual needs.
 Ask yourself questions like:

 - Do their passions line up with my expertise?
-Could we use 1:1 time to get to know each other better and form a personalized learning plan that helps the learner achieve a personal goal?
+Could we use 1-on-1 time to get to know each other better and form a personalized learning plan that helps the learner achieve a personal goal?

 - Does this learner have a special interest in one aspect of my topic area?
 Have they expressed a particular fascination with a niche subject that isn’t covered in-depth in my group courses?

-2. Expand on Existing Curriculum
+2. Expand on existing curriculum

 - Project-based Learning.
 Let’s say you teach an “Introduction to Claymation” class.
 In your intro course, you went over the basics of how claymation works.
-In a follow-on 1:1 course, you could offer learners a chance to create their own short claymation movie with your personal guidance.
+In a follow-on 1-on-1 course, you could offer learners a chance to create their own short claymation movie with your personal guidance.
 Working on a project gives interested learners the opportunity to really dive deeper into your curriculum and end up with something tangible that reflects their success.

 - Create a Learning Progression.
 Many learners can benefit from scaffolded individual instruction that helps them build upon their own skills and knowledge.
 Think about how you could break down an existing class on a broad topic into specialized sessions that lead the learner toward enhanced skills.
 For example, imagine that you complete a “Bake Your Own Apple Pie” one-time class, and you have a learner who is just itching to be a future pastry chef.
-You can help them work toward more comprehensive knowledge of baking at home through a 1:1 learning progression that includes separate lessons on: Pastry Basics, Proper Proofing, Choosing Your Filling, Perfect Pie Crimping, and so on.
+You can help them work toward more comprehensive knowledge of baking at home through a 1-on-1 learning progression that includes separate lessons on Pastry Basics, Proper Proofing, Choosing Your Filling, Perfect Pie Crimping, and so on.

 - Explore Specialized Topics.
 Every subject has its own specialized areas of information that just can’t be covered in one group class.
 Imagine you teach a class on creative writing where you help learners outline and write a short story.
-What other topics could you dive into more thoroughly in a 1:1 session?
-Think about things like: Character Development, Setting Creation, Famous Short Stories, Finding Inspiration for Your Writing, etc. With these offerings, learners could choose what subject area they’d most like to explore with you individually.
+What other topics could you dive into more thoroughly in a 1-on-1 session?
+Think about things like Character Development, Setting Creation, Famous Short Stories, Finding Inspiration for Your Writing, etc. With these offerings, learners could choose what subject area they’d most like to explore with you individually.

-3. Get to Know New Learners
+3. Get to know new learners

 Keep in mind that all communication with families must happen through the Outschool classroom, as per our parent communication policy.
 Here’s an example of how you could phrase a group class follow-up message to a parent: